• Visitor Info

 visitors swimming in the Waimea falls

-1. Hike to Waimea Falls & Swimming: One of the valley’s top attractions is the easy, scenic hike to Waimea Falls through a lush botanical garden.
+Hike & swim at the waterfall: One of the valley's top attractions is the easy hike to Waimea Falls through a lush botanical garden.
 Once at the falls, you can swim in the cool waters!
-Check out this Waimea Valley waterfalls hike guide for more info and tips.
+Check out our Waimea waterfall hike guide for more info and tips.

 sign for the botanical gardens with native birds and plants